seannicholson/delete_deactivated_servers_multi_api_keys/README.md

 The keypair must have full access (read-write), and as always, you will want to protect the security

-By default, servers that have been deactivated for more than 7 days  and are in the specified group will be deleted by the script to the specified group.
+By default, servers that have been deactivated for more than 7 days and are in the specified group will be deleted by the script.
 To change this, modify the value of deactivate_num_days in the config.py file.